AnyBody/anybody-tutorial/A_Getting_started_anyscript/lesson2.rst

-If your spatial thinking is good, you can start figuring out unit vectors for the coordinate system orientation you want and insert them into the Axes0 specification instead of the existing ones. **Note that matrices in AnyBody are arranged row-wise, so {1, 0, 0} in Axes0 is the first row of a 3x3 matrix.**
+If your spatial thinking is good, you can start figuring out unit vectors for the coordinate system orientation you want and insert them into the Axes0 specification instead of the existing ones.

+.. note:: Note that matrices in AnyBody are arranged row-wise, so {1, 0, 0} in Axes0 is the
+    first row of a 3x3 matrix.

 There is an easier solution for generating the rotation matrix:
 AnyScript has a standard function named RotMat, which returns a rotation